-1 APOLOGIES FOR ABSENCE AND DECLARATIONS OF INTEREST Apologies for absence were received from Councillors Rob Broom, Liz Harrington, Graham Snell, Anne Wells, Tom Wren and from the Youth Mayor Paige Abrey.
-There were no declarations of interest.
-2 MAYOR'S COMMUNICATIONS The Mayor announced that this would be Baroness Taylor's final Council Meeting as leader of the Council after over 16 years in the role and gave Members an opportunity to offer their own personal tributes.
-A number of Members paid tribute to Baroness Taylor for her hard work, commitment and passion to the Town. ncillor Taylor thanked Members for their comments and advised that she would be championing Stevenage and local government erally in her work in the House of Lords.
-She paid thanks to a number of people including Officers of the Council, Partners, political ds and allies, Uniform Services, private sector partners and to the people of Stevenage for their support over the years she had been ler of the Council.
+Cllr Arceno spoke of the Baroness as a true inspiration and thanked her for her advice and guidance as a relatively new Councillor.

+Councillor Taylor thanked Members for their comments and advised that she would be championing Stevenage and local government generally in her work in the House of Lords.
+She paid thanks to a number of people including Officers of the Council, Partners, political friends and allies, Uniform Services, private sector partners and to the people of Stevenage for their support over the years she had been Leader of the Council.

 The Mayor then presented Councillor Taylor with a bouquet of flowers.

 A list of recent Mayoral events had been circulated to all Members.
-The Mayor then summarised the activities that she and her consort had been involved with since the October 2022 Council meeting which had included: Performance by the Stevenage Lytton Players of Young Frankenstein at the Gordon Craig Theatre; Stevenage Pride Awards and subsequent Tea Party for all nominees; Launch of Event Island, Stevenage, including the opening of the ice skating rink; Visit by Knebworth School Parliament; Annual Firework Display at Fairlands Valley Park; Remembrance Sunday and Armistice Day; The Old Town Lights Switch on; Scouts Christingle Service; Mayor's Christmas Celebration Service at the Holy Trinity Church; and The Irish Network Stevenage Christmas Lunch at the Holiday Inn.
-3 MINUTES - 19 OCTOBER 2022 It was RESOLVED: that the Minutes of the meeting of the Council held on 19 October 2022 be approved as a correct record and signed by the Mayor subject
+The Mayor then summarised the activities that she and her consort had been involved with since the October 2022 Council meeting which had included:

+- Performance by the Stevenage Lytton Players of Young Frankenstein at the Gordon Craig Theatre; - Stevenage Pride Awards and subsequent Tea Party for all nominees; - Launch of Event Island, Stevenage, including the opening of the ice skating rink; - Visit by Knebworth School Parliament; - Annual Firework Display at Fairlands Valley Park; - Remembrance Sunday and Armistice Day; - The Old Town Lights Switch on; - Scouts Christingle Service; - Mayor's Christmas Celebration Service at the Holy Trinity Church; and - The Irish Network Stevenage Christmas Lunch at the Holiday Inn.

+3 MINUTES - 19 OCTOBER 2022

+It was RESOLVED:

+that the Minutes of the meeting of the Council held on 19 October 2022 be approved as a correct record and signed by the Mayor subject to the following amendments: